Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-So you’ve book your trip to Taiwan, and now you’re wondering how to plan your Taipei 3-day itinerary?
+So you’ve booked your trip to Taiwan, decided on the best time to travel to Taipei, and now you’re wondering how to plan your Taipei 3 day itinerary?
 Well, you’ve come to the right spot!

-Taipei in 3 days is just the right amount of time to spend if you’re visiting Taiwan for 1-2 weeks.
-It’s also a good amount of time if you’re just here for a stopover.
-With so many awesome things to do in Taipei, it’s important to map your days out carefully.
+Spending three days in Taipei is just the right amount of time if you’re visiting Taiwan for 1-2 weeks.
+It’s also a good amount of time if you’re just here for a stopover, so this article also serves as a Taiwan 3 day itinerary.

 For this Taipei itinerary, I’m going to give you two options.
-One is an itinerary for three whole days in Taipei City.
-The second is that you can see my 2-day Taipei itinerary, and then add a day-trip for day #3.
-Here are some of the best Taipei day trips, and I’ll mention my favorites at the end of this article.
+One is an itinerary for three whole days in Taipei City (without making a day trip).
+The second idea is that you follow the first two days below only (or see my 2-day Taipei itinerary), and then choose one of my recommended Taipei day trips for day 3.

 Some Taipei Travel Essentials